');

 About Utica, NY

-Utica is a mid-sized city in New York with a population of 64,440 residents.
-The median household income is $51,513 per year, which is near the national average.
-The median age in Utica is 35 years.
+Utica is a mid-sized city located in New York with a population of 64,440 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,513 per year, which is 31% below the national median of $75,149.
+The median age of 35 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Utica Ranks in New York